CDS Typer

 // how you can do it using generated types

-const { Book, Books } = require('#cds-models/sap/capire/Bookshop')
+const { Book, Books } = require('#cds-models/sap/capire/bookshop')

 // SELECT